 \subsection{Noisy functions}

 In this section, we consider functional data as noisy sampled points from a collection of consecutive trajectories.
-In practice, the observed functional time series is observed at a discrete time grid, thus the observed curves can be rough.
-The reasons may be measurement errors or sparsely-spaced observation time grids.
-As has been discussed by Yao et al.\ (2005), the rough error term will lead to biased fPC scores, so we need to prevent the problem.
-In practice, we can use some smooth basis functions to smooth the raw trajectories.
-However, in the random error $(e_k(t_j),k\in\mathbb{Z},j \in 1,\ldots,l)$, which is not smooth, there could still exist short-term time series correlation, so we need one more step to extract the information left in the pre-smoothing residuals.
-Because the time dependency in the random error usually decays very fast as lag increases, we can only expect reasonable predictions for the near future.
+In practice, the observed functional time series is observed at discrete time grids, thus the observed trajectories can be rough.
+This may be due to measurement errors or sparsely-spaced observation time grids.
+As discussed in Yao et al.\ (2005), the random error leads to biased fPC scores.
+To prevent this problem, the raw trajectories are preprocessed by smoothing.
+However, in the random error $(e_k(t_j),k\in\mathbb{N},~j \ge1)$, which is not smooth, there can still exist short-term temporal dependence, {thus additional steps are necessary to utilize the dependence information in $(e_k(t_j),k\in\mathbb{N},~j \ge1)$} to improve the prediction.